 Frequently Asked Questions (FAQs)

-Asalia Nazario is the mother of Hollywood actress Zoe Saldaña.
-She is a Puerto Rican-born woman known for her resilience, hard work, and deep cultural values that shaped her daughters’ lives.
+Asalia Nazario is the mother of award-winning actress Zoe Saldaña.
+She is known for her resilience, strong family values, and the sacrifices she made to support her daughters after the death of her husband.

-Q7.
-How has Asalia Nazario influenced Zoe Saldaña’s career?
+How did Asalia Nazario influence Zoe Saldaña’s success?